 - Overhead water tank system constructed and installed, providing water supply to drinking water taps

-- Basic training on proper hygiene and sanitation practices delivered for students and parents
+- Basic training on proper hygiene and sanitation practices were delivered for students and parents

 - Two clean water systems constructed at Khan Thuong and Mo Rut preschools.